jasacrum/Engineering_4_Notebook/README.md

 ## Hello Raspberry Pi Zero
 | Assignment  |
 | ----- |
 | Lesson Learned: During this assignment we learned the basics of using and setting up a Raspberry Pi Zero.
 We were also introduced to using some simple terminal commands to navigate and create folders and files.
+Use arrow keys for shortcuts.
 Code: [Hello Raspberry](https://github.com/jasacrum/Engineering_4_Notebook/blob/master/Python/Flask/hello_world/app.py) |

 &nbsp;